c9/docs.c9.io/README.md

 to grab all the required dependencies.

-To create a build, open your command prompt and type:
+To create a **development** build, open your command prompt and type:

+    node build.js true

+A development build differs in that it does not compress assets or add iframe headers and footers.
+To create a releasable build, just run the same command without any arguments:

 	node build.js

 # Contributing

-We'll very gladly take any pull requests for new documentation!
+We'll very gladly take any pull requests for documentation updates or new workflows!
+We'll even give you author credits on the pages you create.
 This source material is intended to be open and sharable to all.

 # License